stanfordnlp/stanza/_pages/training.md

 To get the prediction scores of an existing NER model when running `ner_tagger.py`, use `--mode eval` instead of `--mode train`.

-If you are training NER for a new language, you may want to use a [charlm](new_language.md#character-lm).
+If you are training NER or constituency for a new language, you may want to use a [charlm](new_language.md#character-lm).
 You can also leave out the charlm arguments in the above command line and train without the charlm.

 For a full list of available training arguments, please refer to the specific entry point of that module.
 By default model files will be saved to the `saved_models` directory during training (which can also be changed with the `save_dir` argument).